 Dalmatian

-Fun-loving, smart and energetic, the Dalmatian is the most easily recognized dog on the planet owing to its uniquely spotted coat.
-The breed, commonly referred to as Dals, stars in movies like Disney’s ‘101 Dalmatians’ and possesses an outstanding job description, including being a coach dog and family dog.
+Fun-loving, smart, and energetic, the Dalmatian’s the most easily recognized dog on Earth owing to its spotted coat.
+The breed possesses outstanding skills, including being a coach and family dog.

 Country of Origin